Advanced Cardiac Services Are Close to Home

 Awards and Accreditations

-Aiken Regional Medical Centers is certified as a Primary Heart Attack Center (PHAC) by The Joint Commission and American Heart Association® (AHA).
+- Certified as a Primary Heart Attack Center (PHAC) and an Advanced Heart Failure Center by The Joint Commission and American Heart Association® (AHA)

 Our patient-centered continuum of care at the Cardiovascular Institute of Carolina includes a wide range of treatment services.